-The line printer emulation does not have any options other than the general text-based emulation options (see "Text-based emulation" below).
+The line printer emulation does not have any options other than the general text-based emulation options (see "Text-based emulation" on the facing page).

 PDF emulation

 The PDF emulation allows you to capture data from fully composed documents in a PDF format.